pulibrary/rdss-handbook/globus.md

 1. To access the aws console first go to [AWS login](https://princeton.edu/aws)
 1. See your new instance in [AWS](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:instanceState=running) Note the IP address you will need it to configure Globus in following steps
+1. Create the elastic IP < see it handbook>

 ### Configure Globus Connect Server